How Big is God (part Five)

 1Timothy 2:14 ...
 Adam was not deceived, but the woman being deceived, fell into transgression.

 Satan lies.
 “You won't surely die.
-You eyes will be opened … to things that God does not want you see or know or imagine.”
+Your eyes will be opened … to things that God does not want you to see or know or imagine.”

 “You will actually become like God … and He does not want that.”

 With a little bit of thought Eve took the fruit and ate some.
-The she gave some to Adam.
-3:6
+Then she gave some to Adam.
+3:6 They ate.

 What really happened?
-We will discuss this further when we get to verse 22, but for now we will talk about why they did not die … or did they?
+We will discuss this further when we get to chapter 3:22, but for now we will talk about why they did not die … or did they?

 God clearly had said, 'In the day that you eat of the fruit … you will surely die.'
 Whether we always understand or not, we have to say … I believe that.
 In some VERY REAL sense, they died that day.